Website Manager

 AYSO 114 Long Beach

-About Silent Saturdays
+About Silent Weekend

-Silent Saturday is used in AYSO Regions throughout the country.
+Silent Weekend is used in AYSO Regions throughout the country.
 Its main purpose is to allow kids to just play and have fun.
-Silent Saturday is a throwback to the old schoolyard days when kids would congregate after school and on weekends just to play all day, without regard to who was winning and repercussions for poor play and decision-making.
+Silent Weekend is a throwback to the old schoolyard days when kids would congregate after school and on weekends just to play all day, without regard to who was winning and repercussions for poor play and decision-making.
 Coaches are requested to communicate and reinforce this with spectators!

-The objectives of Silent Saturday are:
+The objectives of Silent Weekend are:

 • To emphasize that the game is about letting the kids have fun and play.